romkatv/zsh4humans/fn/notes.md

 similar. `tag` is the value passed via optional `-t tag`.
 Defaults to emty.
 This allows one to define different file sets for different packs.
 By default the same set of files as sent by ssh should be packed, plus all history files.

+---

+Pass consistent bindings to fzf: ctrl+k, alt+j, etc.

+---

+`z4h-expand-or-complete` can check the number of completion candidates and create a smaller fzf window if there aren't many of them.